Kirimson/seaals/README.md

 1. Change Prisma's DB provider to something other than SQLite in `prisma/prisma.schema`
 2. Use `migrate deploy` rather than `migrate dev`

+## Troubleshooting

+### Why is [insert image type] not uploading?

+By default the following MIME types are accepted by SEaa(L)S

+- image/png
+- image/jpeg
+- image/jpg
+- image/webp
+- image/gif

+If you want more, less, or different MIMEs, add `VALID_MIMES` to your .env file as a comma delimited list